yugabyte/yugabyte-db/docs/content/latest/troubleshoot/overview.md

 ## 3. Check logs

 Inspect the YugaByte logs for more details on your issue.
-See [this](../nodes/check-logs) page for more details on where to find and how to understand the YugaByte log files.
+For more details on where to find and how to understand the YugaByte log files, see [Inspect logs](../nodes/check-logs).

 ## 4. File an issue

 If you could not find a solution to your problem in these docs, please file a [GitHub issue](https://github.com/YugaByte/yugabyte-db/issues) describing your specific problem.